FrancoSpeziali/node-simple-backend-server/README.md

     - If the `Promise` rejects:

         1. Set the status of the response to 500 with the function `response.status(500)`

+        1. Send the message "Sorry, unable to process request" to the client with the function `response.send()`

 ## Assignment 7 - Build a frontend to make these calls